Alek Thomas Player Props: Diamondbacks vs. Rays

-The Arizona Diamondbacks, including Alek Thomas and his .500 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starting pitcher Taj Bradley and the Tampa Bay Rays at Chase Field, Tuesday at 9:40 PM ET.
+Alek Thomas -- with a slugging percentage of .475 in his past 10 games, including five extra-base hits -- will be in action for the Arizona Diamondbacks versus the Tampa Bay Rays, with Zach Eflin on the mound, on June 28 at 9:40 PM ET.

-He racked up three hits (going 3-for-4 with a double) in his last game against the Giants.
+In his most recent game he had a hitless performance (0-for-4) against the Rays.

 Alek Thomas Game Info & Props vs. the Rays